 Remember: progress, not perfection.
 Even one clean corner counts.

-Your closet can be a major source of clutter.
-So, keep clothes that fit your lifestyle and make you feel good.
+Your closet can be a big source of clutter.
+So, have clothes that suit your lifestyle and make you feel fantastic.

-For instance, build a capsule wardrobe.
-Choose versatile pieces that mix and match easily.
+For example, build a capsule wardrobe.
+Choose versatile pieces that mix and match.

 4. Buy with Intention

-Additionally, practice gratitude for what you already have.
-Often, contentment is the best antidote to excess.
+Practice thankfulness for what you already have, too.
+Contentment is often the best remedy for excess.

 5. Simplify Your Schedule

-Minimalism isn’t just about possessions.
-It’s also about how you use your time.
+More is involved in minimalism than just possessions.
+It also entails how you use your time.

-Too many commitments can clutter your mind.
-Therefore, say “yes” to what matters most and “no” to what doesn’t.
+When too many commitments are involved, it can clutter the mind.
+Therefore, you need to say “yes” to what matters most and “no” to what doesn’t.

-For example, spend time with loved ones.
+For example, try spending time with the people you care about.
 Rest.
 Create.
-Disconnect from what drains your energy.
+Then, disconnect from what drains your energy.

-Consequently, your days will feel lighter and more meaningful.
+You will find that doing this will make your days feel lighter and more meaningful.

 6. Limit Digital Clutter

-Technology can quickly become overwhelming.
-So, unsubscribe from emails you never read.
-Delete unused apps.
-Organize your files.
+Technology is something that can become very overwhelming.
+So, unload some of the burden by unsubscribing from emails you never read.
+Delete apps that you don’t use.
+Then, organize your files.

-Also, set boundaries with screen time.
-For instance, check social media only twice a day.
+Also, do not spend the whole day in front of a screen; set boundaries.
+For instance, check social media only once or twice a day.

 7. Choose Experiences over Things

-Memories last longer than material possessions.
+Material possessions do not last as long as memories.
 Besides, experiences strengthen relationships and personal growth.

 Thus, living simply doesn’t mean living less—it means living deeper.